piheta/G09RedX/DESIGN.md

 8. Shadow:
    We will use some shadow on the products and their descriptions to make the products stand out abit.

+1.Colors:
+*Generate color shades/tints(See video 2.2.3 Colors)

+2.Typography:
+a.Choose a font for titles(You will probably want to change it when you see the site, but start with something) b.If body text needs another font, choose it.
+Preferably,use the same font for all texts. c.Define font scale using https://type-scale.com/

+3.Hierarchy and layout:
+a.Which elements will need an accent because we want to increase their priority in the hierarchy? b.What components will we need to implement the necessary layouts?

+4.Icons:
+a.Choose icon pack ifyou need one.
+See http://codingheroes.io/resources/#icons

+5.Spacing:
+a.Define spacing scale, f.ex, multiples of 16px(multiples of 4px for smaller padding)

+6.Border rounding:
+a.Synchronize the chosen font with roundedness (very rounded font →more border rounding for elements) b.Border rounding amount for general elements: cards, forms, images, etc c.Border rounding for buttons